-Pressing "9" will engage the autopilot in a mode where it will attempt to hold the current altitude while reversing course.
-Once the reverse course has been intercepted, the mode is identical to "1" Engage, straight and level.
+Pressing "ALT Hold, Turn 180" will engage the autopilot in a mode where it will attempt to hold the current altitude while reversing course.
+Once the reverse course has been intercepted, the mode is identical to "Engage, straight and level".

-On the second page you will find the Yaw control if this is configured on your system.
+Yaw control is visible if this is configured on your system.
 You can engage and disengage yaw control independently from the remainder of the autopilot.
 You can configure the yaw control in the autopilot setup to engage automatically with the autopilot (but you still have independent control) or it can be set to be completely independent from the autopilot.